Loarre Castle

 Unique accommodation in fortresses

 They are palaces, castles and convents that have been converted into unique accommodation.
-You can find them spread out over practically the entire country.
-We recommend looking them up on the map on the Palaces and Castles network website to find the nearest one to your destination.
+You can find them practically everywhere in Spain, and we recommend checking the map on the Palaces and Castles Network website to find the nearest one to your destination.

 Some of the most special ones belong to the Paradores hotel network.
 Their locations allow you to organise super-appealing trips such as a tour of some of Spain’s World Heritage Cities.
-Do this, and you can discover Parador hotels set in historical monuments in places such as Alcalá de Henares, Ávila, Cáceres, Cuenca, Granada, Mérida, Santiago de Compostela, Úbeda and, just ten kilometres from Segovia, in La Granja de San Ildefonso.These luxury hotels also provide a fantastic option for enjoying two of the most famous theatre festivals in Spain: the International Roman Theatre Festival of Mérida (staged in an immaculately preserved, 2000-year-old Roman theatre) and the International Classical Theatre Festival of Almagro (the main performances are staged on a corral de comedias (a theatrical courtyard) that has remained intact since it was first used over 400 years ago).
+This way you can discover Parador hotels in heritage buildings in places like Alcalá de Henares, Ávila, Cáceres, Cuenca, Granada, Mérida, Santiago de Compostela, Úbeda, Ibiza/Eivissa, and just ten kilometres from Segovia, La Granja de San Ildefonso.These accommodations can also be a fantastic option to enjoy two of the most famous theatre festivals in Spain: the International Roman Theatre Festival of Mérida (held in a Roman theatre over 2,000 years old and in an impressive state of preservation) and the International Classical Theatre Festival of Almagro (its main stage is a theatrical courtyard that has remained practically intact since it was first used more than 400 years ago).

 Parador de Corias, in Asturias

 There are lots of other options.
-You can opt for a combination of nature and culture with a getaway to Asturias, staying in a converted 11th century Benedictine monastery (the Parador de Corias, in Cangas de Onís), or travel to Galicia to visit the Ribeira Sacra and stay at the Parador hotels in Monforte de Lemos or Santo Estevo.
-If you love the sea, why not spend a few days in one of the Basque fishing villages and sleep in the Castle of Carlos V (Parador de Hondarribia, in Gipuzkoa).
-If you prefer to travel inland, a very appealing alternative is to make a tour of Extremadura and stay at the Parador hotels in Guadalupe, Trujillo, Oropesa, Plasencia, Jarandilla de la Vera, Zafra, Cáceres or Mérida.
+You can opt for a combination of nature and culture with a getaway to Asturias, staying in a converted 11th-century Benedictine monastery (the Parador de Corias, in Cangas de Onís), or travel to Galicia to visit the Ribeira Sacra and stay at the Parador hotels in Monforte de Lemos or Santo Estevo.
+If you love the sea, why not spend a few days exploring the Basque fishing villages and sleep in the Castle of Carlos V (Parador de Hondarribia, in Gipuzkoa).
+If you prefer to travel inland, a very appealing option is a tour of Extremadura, staying at the Parador hotels in Guadalupe, Trujillo, Oropesa, Plasencia, Jarandilla de la Vera, Zafra, Cáceres or Mérida.
 And if you choose to venture further south, you can discover the Andalusian equestrian art in Jerez de la Frontera, in Cádiz, and stay at the Virrey Laserna palace.

 Parador de Santo Estevo, in Ourense (Galicia)

-Castle landscapes in Extremadura: Cáceres, Guadalupe and the Parador hotel in Jarandilla de la Vera
+Castle landscapes in Extremadura: Cáceres, Guadalupe and the Parador de Jarandilla de la Vera

-These are just some of the possibilities offered to you by the Palace and Castle Network to discover Spain and stay in exclusive accommodation in special places steeped in history.
+These are just some of the possibilities offered to you by the Palace and Castle Network for exploring Spain, enjoying exclusive accommodation in places steeped in history, and discover local culinary delights.

 Find out more about...